New York teacher accused of making students pick cotton - NewsBreak

 New York teacher accused of making students pick cotton

-ROCHESTER, N.Y. ( WROC ) — A group of parents in New York’s Rochester City School District are sounding the alarm after their kids came home this week saying a teacher at the School of the Arts engaged in racist remarks and activities.
+ROCHESTER, N.Y. ( WROC ) — A group of parents in the Rochester City School District are sounding the alarm after their kids came home this week saying a teacher at the School of the Arts engaged in racist remarks and activities.

 Students who spoke with News 8 said the 7th-grade social studies teacher brought bags of cotton to school, and made students pick out seeds.
 They said on another occasion, the teacher brought in shackles and handcuffs to use on the students during a lesson.